bsir/cBioPortal-new-study-assistant/README.md

  * Use this option if you want to run the analysis on a study that is already in the cBioPortal

 ### Output
 Similar attributes that are detected in the test study are printed to the screen.
 The prefix "NEW_STUDY_" is added to each attribute in the test study to distinguish those attributes from those already on cBioPortal.
+The text output from the script can be redirected to a file using: > FILENAME

 Running the script also results in several image files:
  * dendrogram.png - An image showing the dendrogram obtained for similarity detection based on attribute values.